 Kristin Wiig (Bridesmaids, The Skeleton Twins) got off to a bit of a late start in her movie career.
 Still, the hilarious Saturday Night Live alum is making up for lost time and immersing herself in as many unique roles as possible.
-In my opinion, the funniest female cast member in the history of SNL isn’t allowing herself to be typecast like so many of her predecessors (both male and female) by basically starring in full-length versions of the skits they performed on television.
-In recent years, many alumni (especially the females like Amy Poehler and Tina Fey) are establishing themselves as legit, in it for the long run actors, writers, directors, and producers.
+The funniest female cast member in SNL history isn’t letting herself become typecast, like so many of her predecessors (male and female), by starring in full-length versions of the skits she performed on television.
+In recent years, many alumni (especially women like Amy Poehler and Tina Fey) have established themselves as legit, in-it-for-the-long-run actors, writers, directors, and producers.
 Many of the three names mentioned in this paragraph will rank the talents as 1) Fey, 2) Poehler, and 3) Wiig.
-I may be in the minority when I say Wiig is my favorite of the three, followed shortly by Fey.
+I may be in the minority, but I say Wiig is my favorite of the three, followed closely by Fey.
 For me, while super-talented, Poehler is a distant third.

 Character Development 9/10